3D-CNN for Facial Micro- and Macro-expression Spotting on Long Video Sequences using Temporal Oriented Reference Frame: Experiment

+\textbf{MEGC2022 Unseen Test Set.} In MEGC2022, we introduce an unseen test set with 10 long video, which consists of 5 long videos from SAMM \cite{davison2018samm} (SAMM Challenge dataset) and 5 clips cropped from different videos in CAS(ME)\textsuperscript{3}~\cite{li2022casme3}.
+The frame rate for SAMM Challenge dataset is 200 fps and the frame rate for CAS(ME)\textsuperscript{3} is 30 fps.
+The participants can use SAMM-LV and CAS(ME)\textsuperscript{2} as training set, and test on this unseen dataset.
+For facilitate the spotting challenge and to enable fair assessment, we do not release the ground truth for this dataset.
+The participants will submit their results to our grand challenge system (https://megc2022.grand-challenge.org).

-Randomised frame skips are used in training and validation.
+\textbf{Training.} Randomised frame skips are used in training and validation.
 This creates a more realistic scenario as the duration of each facial expression is unknown in real life.
-It can also act as a regularisation process by adding variations and perturbations to the input.
 For model testing, we used a frame skip based on the $k$-th frame of ME and MaE of each respective dataset shown in Table \ref{tab:training configuration}.
 The visual differences of frames calculated using this interval (frames skipped) is larger, making the facial movements more distinct for the algorithm to spot.

-\textbf{Regularisation} Random augmentations (i.e., contrast, gamma intensity, and gamma gain) on the input images are performed with a range of 0.5 to 1.5.
-Other augmentations include 50\% probability of horizontal flip and $\pm$10\textdegree \, of image rotation.
+\textit{Regularisation} Random augmentations (i.e., contrast, gamma intensity, and gamma gain) on the input images are performed with a range of 0.5 to 1.5.
+Other augmentations include 50\% probability of horizontal flip and $\pm$10$^{\circ}$ of image rotation.
 Other regularisations include adding dropout layers and random frame skips during training and validation.

-\textbf{Training Configuration} As shown in Table \ref{tab:training configuration}, the results are evaluated using leave-one-subject-out (LOSO) cross-validation.
-Early stopping is used during training, ending when the loss does not improve for 5 consecutive epochs.
+\textit{Training Configuration} As shown in Table \ref{tab:training configuration}, the results are evaluated using leave-one-subject-out (LOSO) cross-validation.